hannibunny/mlbook/ml/transformer/attention.md

 The lengths of input- and output sequence need not be the same.

-Applications of Seq2Seq models are e.g. Language Models (LM) of Machine Translation.
+Applications of Seq2Seq models are e.g. Language Models (LM) or Machine Translation.

 ### Simple Architecture for aligned Sequences